apache/shardingsphere/docs/blog/content/material/Feb_18_Apache_ShardingSphere_5.1.0_Now_Avaliable.en.md

 18. Support to use `instance_id` to perform operations when `enable/disable` a proxy instance

-19. Support auto creative algorithm when `CREATE SHARING TABLE RULE`, reducing the steps of creating rule
+19. Support auto creative algorithm when `CREATE SHARDING TABLE RULE`, reducing the steps of creating rule

 20. Support specifying an existing KeyGenerator when `CREATE SHARDING TABLE RULE`